13 Top PayPal Scams (And Tips for Avoiding Them)

 Bottom line

-Outside of the PayPal platform, you should be diligent in protecting your PII when browsing online.
-To do so, be cautious of websites, URLs, or links that seem suspicious, and do not enter any of your personal information into a website that seems out of the ordinary.
+Outside the PayPal platform, be cautious of websites, URLs, or suspicious links.
+Do not enter any of your personal information into a website that seems out of the ordinary.

-It is also good practice to use difficult, and unique, passwords for all of your accounts.
-You can use a password manager to help you manage all of these.
 If you think your information has been compromised, you should change your passwords immediately and notify PayPal or any other company of the concern.

 We also recommend investing in a high-quality identity theft protection service that helps you monitor for fraud and recover if cybercriminals make off with your hard-earned money.

 4.9